Searching the internet for the best and brightest French immersion software?

 The immersion part is key here—you’re not just looking for any old software.

-You’re looking for something that will totally plunge you into the deep end of French language learning.
+You’re looking for something that’ll totally plunge you into the deep end of French language learning.

 But you still don’t know how to tell which programs are the cream of the crop.